zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 to him was a table piled high with what looked like half the candy shop.

 "Tokens from your friends and admirers," said Dumbledore, beaming.
 "What happened down in the dungeons between you and Professor Quirrell is a complete secret, so, naturally, the whole school knows.
 I believe your friends Misters Fred and George Weasley were responsible for trying to send you a toilet seat.
 No doubt they thought it would amuse you.
-Madam
-Pomfrey, however, felt it might not be very hygienic, and confiscated it."
+Madam Pomfrey, however, felt it might not be very ==hygienic==, and c==onfiscated== it."

 "How long have I been in here?"